adrn/adrn.github.io/content/pages/bio.rst

 I received my PhD in 2016 with advisor `Kathryn V. Johnston
 <http://user.astro.columbia.edu/~kvj/>`_ in the Department of Astronomy at
 Columbia University.
-I'm now a Lyman Spitzer, Jr. Postdoctoral Fellow in the `Department of Astrophysical Sciences <www.astro.princeton.edu>`_ at Princeton University.
+I was then a Lyman Spitzer, Jr. Postdoctoral Fellow in the `Department of Astrophysical Sciences <www.astro.princeton.edu>`_ at Princeton University.
+Now, I am a postdoctoral fellow at the Flatiron Institute in NYC.

 I used to play bass in `Operator Music Band
 <https://newprofessor.bandcamp.com/album/puzzlephonics-i-ii>`_.